-Psychosocial factors.
+psychosocial factors.
 These factors include: acute and chronic stress (at work and in family life), low social support (social isolation), low socio-economic status, negative emotional States, including anxiety and depression.
-The listed psychosocial factors, among 9 other RFS, determine the incidence of MI Psychosocial factors significantly burden the clinical course of CVD, significantly reduce patients 'adherence to treatment and implementation of non-drug recommendations for the correction of OJ, worsen the quality of life of patients, increase the risk of disability and health care costs.
+The listed psychosocial factors, among 9 other RFS, determine the incidence of MI Psychosocial factors burden significantly the clinical course of CVD, significantly reduce patients' adherence to treatment and implementation of non-drug recommendations for the correction of OJ, worsen the quality of life of patients, increase the risk of disability and health care costs.
 Adrenergic stimulation, which occurs during psychological stress, can increase the need for oxygen in the myocardium and increase myocardial ischemia.
 In addition, during psychological stress, vasoconstriction occurs, especially in atherosclerotic arteries, which leads to a decrease in oxygen delivery to the myocardium.
 Catecholamines also promote thrombosis by increasing coagulation, which may play a role in blood clot formation, atherothrombosis, or destabilization of existing atherosclerotic plaques.

-Genetic factors.
+genetic factors.
 Genetic information can be divided into three categories: family history, phenotype, and genotype.
 All three types of information are important for identifying patients at high risk for CHD who may need appropriate interventions.

-The great importance of family history as a risk factor for CHD HAS been established in a large number of studies.
+The great importance of family history as a risk factor for CHD HAS has been established in a large number of studies.
 The risk of developing CHD increases 1.5-1.7 times in the case of early manifestation of CHD or CVD in relatives of the first degree of kinship (in men <55 years and in women Burdened CHD heredity is a classic independent risk FACTOR.
-The higher the risk of CHD, the closer the degree of kinship.
-It is maximal in the presence of a burdened medical history in relatives of the first degree of kinship (parents, children, siblings), and decreases in relatives of the second degree of kinship (grandparents, aunts and uncles) and the third degree of kinship (cousins).
-The risk of CHD increases as the number of CHD patients in the family increases and at an earlier age of manifestation of CHD in relatives.
-The next of kin of patients with early-onset CHD should be screened for RF.
-Family members who have several cases of CHD should be advised to modify the LV and, if necessary, prescribe medication to correct RF.
+The higher the risk of CHD, the closer the degree of kinship. , aunts and uncles) and the third degree of kinship (cousins). -onset CHD should be screened for RF.